 In Australia, manufacturers of products that contain electronic circuitry are mandated to comply with EMC testing standards.
 This test must be conducted and comply before the products will be released onto the market.
-One of the reasons why EMC testing is required is that the electromagnetic radiation.
+One of the reasons why EMC testing is required to measure electromagnetic radiation.
 Which can emit through the air?
-Potentially interfering with the proper operation of equipment or devices in close proximity.
+Potentially interfering with the proper operation of equipment or devices nearby.

 To minimise the amount of electromagnetic radiation or interference that EMI emitting products emit into the environment.
 The active electronics should be enclosed within a ‘Faraday cage’.
 That has been designed with sufficient electromagnetic shielding.
 Yet, in other cases, the circuit design itself is insufficient.
 In properly protecting the equipment from the excessive level of electromagnetic radiation.
 That could be coming from the other equipment or affecting the equipment itself.
 Hence, electromagnetic shielding is applied.
 In these cases to ensure the EMI environment the product is used does not affect the performance of the products.